The Labrador Retriever is one of the most popular and easily-identifiable dogs in the world. The dog is

 Standard Colors: Black, Yellow, Chocolate

-Dilute Colors: Charcoal (dark gray), Champagne, Silver (light gray)
+Dilute Colors: Charcoal (dark gray), Champagne (a shade from White

 Hair Length: Short

 Shedding: Moderate Shed